Sology/maily_herald-webui/README.md

 ### Entity names

-By default WebUI display entities (i.e. your users) using `to_s` method.
+By default the WebUI displays entities (i.e. your users) using the `to_s` method.
 You can easily overwrite this method in your model to see your user names in the WebUI.
 Example below:

 ```ruby
 class User < ActiveRecord::Base